bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nassau.md

 6. Graduate of Harvard University with a Bachelor of Arts in mathematics in 2002.
 7. Appointed to a Visiting Assistant Professor position at Indiana University in 2007.

 Born 29 March 1893, Smyrna, (now Izmir) Turkey.
-Died 11 May1965, Cleveland, Ohio, USA.
+Died 11 May 1965, Cleveland, Ohio, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nassau/)